Polymer/polymer-modulizer/README.md

 modulizer
 ```

-The converted files are now in the directory `js_out`
+The converted files are now in the current working directory